 After attempting suicide several years ago at a Cumberland penitentiary, a prisoner spent his days lying alone on the floor of his tiny cell.
 Staring at the ceiling and speaking few words, the man seemed lost.

 Father Milton A. Hipsley, then the pastor of St. Mary in Cumberland and a chaplain for the area’s prisons, was moved by the man’s despair.
-Wearing his black clerics and white collar, the priest entered the cell and lay down beside the motionless figure.
+Wearing his black clerics and white collar, the priest entered the cell and got down on the floor beside the motionless figure.
 He became a channel of God’s mercy.

 “Inmates are good people,” Father Hipsley remembered.
 “They are lonely and they’re frustrated.
 If you go in and show kindness to them, it’s like showing attention to the barking dog.
 If you pet the dog, it starts to lick your hand and become like a friend.”